xcart/xc5-manual/en/modules/ebay_integration/configuring_x-cart_ebay_integration.md

 4. Once you are happy with your default category settings, click **Next** to save your changes and head over to the next step of configuring your eBay Integration: [Configure the General settings for the X-Cart eBay Integration addon](#configuring-the-general-settings-for-the-x-cart-ebay-integration-addon).
     ![xc5_ebay_categories_next.png]({{site.baseurl}}/attachments/ref_SCbAqGqX/xc5_ebay_categories_next.png)

-## Configuring the General settings for the X-Cart eBay Integration addon
+## Configuring the General settings

-Before you start exporting products to eBay, you need to adjust the addon General settings.
+Before you start exporting products to eBay, you need to adjust the General settings for the respective eBay configuration.

-To adjust the General settings for the X-Cart eBay Integration addon:
+To adjust the General settings:

 1. In X-Cart Admin, after setting the default categories for a new eBay configuration in the **Categories** section, click **Next** to go to the **General Settings** section:
     ![xc5_ebay_categories_next.png]({{site.baseurl}}/attachments/ref_SCbAqGqX/xc5_ebay_categories_next.png)